How to perform the Devil’s Press:

 Devils Press Videos

-Following are some of the videos I found while wanting to know how this exercise is supposed to be performed.
-What I discovered was that there were many variations and it seems there is really not one standard.
-I will list my observations below each one and I trust that in the end, you’ll understand what the name of the exercise suggests and what truly is the safest way to perform the devil’s press.
+The following are some of the videos found while researching how this exercise is supposed to be performed.
+It was discovered that there were many variations and it seems there is really not one standard.
+Observations for safety and performance are listed below.

-Rounded back with not a good overhead lockout.
+Rounded back and not a good overhead lockout.
 Performed at a fast pace.

-This one is different to other devil press variations I’ve seen as there is no drop to the ground and push-up.
-I’d call this a dumbbell hang snatch as the movement is more of a squat rather than a hip hinge.
+This one is different from the other devil press variations as there is no drop to the ground and push-up.
+Let’s call this a dumbbell hang snatch as the movement is more of a squat rather than a hip hinge.

 This variation of the Devils Press is where the dumbbells are swung on the outside rather than through the legs.
-If this would end up in the rack I would say it would be a very good demo of the Devils Press.
+If this would end up in the rack it would be a very good demo of the Devils Press.

 This one is more with a pull from the ground, closer to racking than most other videos, and follows through with more of a push press.

-I mentioned the pace for each of the videos as I believe it’s extremely important with this exercise and programming, i.e. if you start to program this in high reps the technique and safety will go out the door.
+The pace was mentioned for each of the videos as it’s extremely important with this exercise and programming, i.e. if you start to program this in high reps the technique and safety will go out the door.

 I’ve seen some different variations with the main difference being how the weight is swung, either through the legs or on the outside of the legs.
 On the outside of the legs is something more common with cleaning dumbbells, whereas swinging through the legs is more common for kettlebells.

-The thing that confused me when I first saw this was, 90% of the videos demonstrate a movement more related to a snatch than a press, so why call it a Devils Press?
-The weight is swung up rather than cleaned and pressed.
-I’ve seen some videos where the weight goes to the chest and then up, these are the ones where the weight is swung on the outside of the legs.
+The thing that confused me when I first saw this was, that 90% of the videos demonstrate a movement more related to a snatch than a press, so why call it a Devils Press?
+The weight should be cleaned and pressed.
+I see some videos where the weight goes to the chest and then pushed up—it’s not a Devil’s Push Press.
 For this to be a press it would need to start in racking position on the chest first, and maybe the original Devils Press was a DB push-up into swing clean and press, but I guess as things sped up it turned into a snatch or push press with most people.

 My concerns with this movement are at the stage where the athlete transitions the weight from dead to overhead, in particular, the hip hinge movement.
-A lot of flexibility in the hamstrings is required and good control over the hip hinge movement to perform this exercise safely, especially with high reps or heavy weight.
+A lot of flexibility in the hamstrings is required and good control to perform this exercise safely, especially with high reps or heavyweight.

-My recommendation for a progression or safer alternative to the most popular devils press variation (with swing snatch) is to keep everything the same, apart from the swinging part, the dead swing with a hip hinge to be exact.
-I recommend to change this to a deep squat and then swing, also make sure you have enough space between you and the dumbbells to be able to actually pull them back rather than having to push them back.
+My recommendation for a progression or safer alternative to the most popular devil’s press variation (with swing snatch) is to keep everything the same, apart from the swinging part, the dead swing with a hip hinge to be exact.
+I recommend changing this to a deep squat and then swing, also make sure you have enough space between you and the dumbbells to be able to actually pull them back rather than having to push them back.

-I think the safest form of the Devils Press would be to keep the dumbbells on the outside and dead clean them moving into a proper press.
+The safest form of the Devil’s Press would be to keep the dumbbells on the outside and dead clean them before moving into a proper press.

 There is also The Devil’s Thruster which adds a thruster to the movement.

-It’s likely that this variation came from the man maker, which is a dumbbell push up (hybrid or triceps), plank row, clean, and squat thrust.
+It’s likely that this variation came from the man maker, which is a dumbbell push-up (hybrid or triceps), plank row, clean, and a squat thrust.